Three spinal bone spurs signs

 Some patients also explore alternative therapies to help manage bone spur symptoms.
 While not recommended as a primary form of treatment, chiropractic care, acupuncture and yoga may increase comfort and mobility in certain cases.

-Patients who cannot find relief from symptoms through conservative or alternative treatment methods may be candidates for surgery.
-While traditional open spine surgeries are associated with large incisions and lengthy recovery periods, Laser Spine Institute offers minimally invasive surgical alternatives that require a less than 1-inch incision, reducing scarring and surgical blood loss.^ Our highly skilled surgeons perform more minimally invasive, outpatient procedures each month than any other spine surgery provider in the world.
+Patients who cannot find relief from symptoms through conservative or alternative treatment methods may be candidates for surgery, such as the outpatient procedures performed at Laser Spine Institute.
+While traditional open spine surgeries are associated with large incisions and lengthy recovery periods, Laser Spine Institute offers muscle-sparing procedures that require less than a 1-inch incision and reduce scarring as well as surgical blood loss.^